-As I mentioned I hadn’t practiced at all before the run and I only decided to do it the day before.
-I had been doing my yoga and exercised and biking to and from work and I always thought about breathing through the nose.
-I’d also been breathing training regularly with the Relaxator.
+As I mentioned I hadn’t practiced at all before the race and I only decided to do it the day before.
+I had been doing my yoga, going to the gym and biking every day to and from work and I always think about breathing through my nose.
+I’d also been doing breathing retraining regularly with the Relaxator.
 And now I was curious to see if I would be able to run 25k (15.5 miles) with my mouth closed the whole time.

 You don’t have to tape your mouth to be able to nose breathe.
 But this was more of an experiment for me so I’d be able to share with others from my experience.
 I taped my mouth to make sure it stayed closed during the entire run.
 With your mouth taped you also avoid small talk which interrupt the breathing rhythm.
 For me it also created an interest and curiosity and gave me an opportunity to spread the knowledge.

-During the run I didn’t have any liquids or any form of energy refills.
+During the race I didn’t have any liquids or any form of energy refills.
 I didn’t actually feel like I needed it.
-That strengthens the studies showing you lose 43% more liquid during mouth breathing.
-It also strengthen the theory that when the body has good access to oxygen it burns fat, which gives more enduring energy.
+This validates the the study showing you lose 42% more liquid during mouth breathing.
+It also confirms the theory that when the body has good access to oxygen it burns fat, which gives more enduring energy.

-Focusing on the breathing really helped me when it became mentally exhausting.
-After about 21k (13 miles) there were two so called “killerhills” in a gravel pit, one was about 300 meters (328 yards) high.
-But despite the tension I experienced quick recovery with help of the breathing.
+Focusing on my breathing really helped me when it became mentally exhausting.
+After about 21 km (13 miles) there were two so called ‘killerhills’ in a gravel pit, where one was about 300 meters (328 yards) high.
+But despite the strain I experienced a very quick recovery thanks to the breathing.

-A lot of people thought it would be harder to run with taped mouth, but I say it’s the opposite.
+A lot of people thought it would be harder to run with taped mouth, but I’d say it was the opposite.
 That’s what made my body make it through.
-I didn’t run fast but it was a nice tempo and I had an OK time, 25k (15.5 miles) with the time 2h 45min.
-What’s important to me is that it’s nice and fun and the body should bear it.
+I didn’t run fast but it was a nice pace and I had an OK time, 25 km (15.5 miles) in 2h 45min.
+What’s important to me is that I have a nice and fun experience and that my body bear it.